 • Umbrella insurance – This policy fills the insurance gaps left by the aforementioned auto liability insurance policies, therefore offering an extra layer of coverage.
 For example, you can use umbrella insurance to cover the costs of a lawsuit resulting from a fatal car crash, especially if the damages awarded against you far exceed your liability coverage limit.

 Auto Insurance Coverage Costs

-The cost of automobile insurance in Lancaster, CA, varies from one insurer to another based on several factors.
+The cost of auto insurance in Lancaster, CA, varies from one insurer to another based on several factors.
 These factors include, among others:

 • Premium – Usually paid in installments, the amount of money you pay to purchase coverage is called a premium.
 It covers the term of your policy, which typically ranges anywhere from 6 to 12 months.
 This amount varies from one insurer to the next.

 • Deductible – Before you receive a payout, your insurer may require you to make an upfront payment.
 Popularly known as a deductible, this upfront payment will also vary from insurer to insurer.

 According to the Insurance Research Council (IRC), around 15% of motorists in California have no auto insurance coverage.
 However, if an insured motorist crashes into you, you can still sue the motorist for damages.